Haymarket affair: May Day parade and strikes

-In October 1884, a convention held by the Federation of Organized Trades and Labor Unions unanimously set May 1, 1886, as the date by which the eight-hour work day would become standard.
+In October 1884, a convention held by the Federation of Organized Trades and Labor Unions unanimously set May 1, 1886, as the date by which the eight-hour work day would become standard, declaring that they resolved that "eight hours shall constitute a legal day's labor, from and after May 1, 1886, and that we recommend to labor organizations that they so direct their laws".
 As the chosen date approached, U.S. labor unions prepared for a general strike in support of the eight-hour day.

-On Saturday, May 1, thousands of workers who went on strike and attended rallies that were held throughout the United States sang from the anthem, Eight Hour.
-The chorus of the song reflected the ideology of the Great Upheaval, "Eight Hours for work.
+On Saturday, May 1, thousands of workers who went on strike and attended rallies held throughout the United States sang the anthem "Eight Hour".
+The song's chorus reflected the ideology of the Great Upheaval, "Eight Hours for work.
 Eight hours for rest.
 Eight hours for what we will."
 Estimates of the number of striking workers across the U.S. range from 300,000 to half a million.
-In New York City, the number of demonstrators was estimated at 10,000. and in Detroit at 11,000.
+In New York City, the number of demonstrators was estimated at 10,000, and in Detroit at 11,000.
 In Milwaukee, some 10,000 workers turned out.
 In Chicago, the movement's center, an estimated 30,000 to 40,000 workers had gone on strike and there were perhaps twice as many people out on the streets participating in various demonstrations and marches, as, for example, a march by 10,000 men employed in the Chicago lumber yards.
-Though participants in these events added up to 80,000, it is disputed whether there was a march of that number down Michigan Avenue led by anarchist Albert Parsons, founder of the International Working People's Association [IWPA], his wife and fellow organizer Lucy, and their children.
+Though participants in these events added up to 80,000, it is disputed whether there was a march of that number down Michigan Avenue led by anarchist Albert Parsons, founder of the International Working People's Association [IWPA], his wife and fellow organizer Lucy Parsons, and their children.